Iceland national football team: 2018 World Cup

 Iceland qualified for the 2018 World Cup, their first ever appearance in the world championship and second major tournament overall, securing qualification on 9 October 2017 after a 2–0 win against Kosovo.
-In doing so, they became the lowest-populated country ever to reach the finals.
+In doing so, they became the lowest-populated country ever to reach the finals until Curaçao broke both records in 2026.
 Iceland were drawn to play Croatia, Argentina and Nigeria in a group that was considered by many as the "group of death".
 Despite a challenging group, Iceland were tipped to advance from the group by several journalist websites, based on their impressive performance in Euro 2016.
 Their maiden match at the World Cup was against 2014 runners-up Argentina, with Iceland holding Argentina to a 1–1 draw.
 However, their chances of advancing from the group were hurt following a 2–0 loss to Nigeria, with several missed opportunities in the first half and a penalty kick in the second half missed by Gylfi Sigurðsson, putting Iceland in position to play a decisive match against already qualified Croatia.
 Iceland lost to Croatia in their final group game and were eliminated; and because Argentina won against Nigeria, Iceland finished bottom of the group with a single point.